 MSP Content Marketing That Worked For Me

 I have literally watched it create massive success for myself and other MSPs.
-I’ve seen it happen from ground zero, starting with nothing, to having cold internet searches on longtail keywords turn into massive monthly recurring revenue contracts.
+I’ve seen it happen from ground zero, starting with nothing, to having cold internet searches on longtail keywords like “IT service provider” and many others turn into massive monthly recurring revenue contracts.

 In fact, content marketing is really what got me into doing marketing for MSPs after it worked so well for my MSP.

 Why Does MSP Content Marketing Usually Fail

 Sadly, MSP content marketing doesn’t just fail for most MSPs, it actually ends up getting them penalized by Google.
 If that happens… well then… you might as well pack it up and get rid of the domain you’ve worked so hard to build up over the years.

 Here’s how it happens: